hsiungc/orchestrate/README.md

 pip install -r requirements.txt flask run
 ```
-4. We recommend using a simple tool such as [Postman](https://web.postman.co/) to send POST requests to the Orchestrate server.
+4. We recommend using a simple tool such as [Postman](https://web.postman.co/) to send POST requests to the Orchestrate server at http://localhost:5000/api/generate.

 <br>